dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * Complicates retry and failure handling, as the PDP must manage timeouts, errors, or unavailable PIPs, potentially leading to degraded service or fallback decisions.
 * Introduces dependencies on external systems, reducing resilience if PIPs are slow or unavailable.
 * Limits the usable PDP types, as ReBAC and NGAC implementations typically don’t support this strategy.
+* Can degrade system performance when attributes are accessed repeatedly.

+While caching (if supported by the PDP) can mitigate some of these cons, it introduces the risk of stale data, potentially leading to incorrect authorization decisions.

-#### Pre-Loaded Data
+#### Out-of-Band Data Push

 Data is proactively sent to the PDP in advance, and stored in memory or a local data store for faster access during evaluation.
-This approach is also known as "push" approach.

 **Pros**

 * Improves performance by storing data locally (e.g., in cache or a local database), enabling faster policy evaluation without network overhead.
-* Enhances resilience, as the PDP can operate independently of PIP availability
+* Enhances resilience, as the PDP can operate independently of PIP availability, allowing PDP instances to remain lightweight and focused on evaluation, which improves their scalability.

 **Cons**

-* Requires robust invalidation and synchronization strategies to ensure data remains consistent with source systems, especially for frequently updated data.
-* Increases memory or storage demands on the PDP, which can be problematic for high-cardinality data or large datasets.
-* Adds complexity to data pipelines, as mechanisms must be built to push updates to the PDP in real-time or near-real-time.
+* Requires robust data distribution pipelines, as mechanisms must be built to push updates to the PDP instances in real-time or near-real-time, especially for data with [high-freshness data](#input-data-freshness) requirements.
+* Increases memory or storage demands on the PDP, which can be problematic for [high-cardinality data](#input-data-cardinality).

 #### Request-Time Data Injection